-American poet, essayist, and philosopher Ralph Waldo Emerson was born on May 25, 1803 in Boston, Massachusetts.
+American poet, essayist, and philosopher Ralph Waldo Emerson was born on May 25, 1803 in Boston.
 After studying at Harvard and teaching for a brief time, Emerson entered the ministry.
 He was appointed to the Old Second Church in his native city, but soon became an unwilling preacher.
 Unable in conscience to administer the sacrament of the Lord’s Soon after the death of his nineteen-year-old wife of tuberculosis, Emerson resigned his pastorate in 1831.

 The following year, Emerson sailed for Europe, visiting Thomas Carlyle and Samuel Taylor Coleridge.
 Carlyle, the Scottish-born English writer, was famous for his explosive attacks on hypocrisy and materialism, his distrust of democracy, and his highly romantic belief in the power of the individual.
 Emerson’s friendship with Carlyle was both lasting and significant; the insights of the British thinker helped Emerson formulate his own philosophy.

 On his return to New England, Emerson became known for challenging traditional thought.
 In 1835, he married his second wife, Lydia Jackson, and settled in Concord, Massachusetts.
 Known in the local literary circle as “The Sage of Concord,” Emerson became the chief spokesman for Transcendentalism, the American philosophic and literary movement.
 Centered in New England during the nineteenth century, Transcendentalism was a reaction against scientific rationalism.